aimms/how-to/Articles/80/80-schedule-jobs.rst

 Some applications involve solving a mathematical program regularly, for instance every night or every ten minutes.

-There are two mechanisms available to achieve this.
+There are two mechanisms available to achieve this:

 #.  `Tasks v2 on AIMMS Cloud <https://documentation.aimms.com/cloud/tasks.html#schedule-task-s>`_
     explains clearly how to achieve regular execution easily.